 More commonly known as the drug list, the formulary is a list of drugs that are covered by the plan.
 Blue MedicareRx formularies feature 5 drug tiers, or levels.
 Generally, drugs on tier 1 are less expensive than drugs on tier 5.

-A stage that you enter after your deductible has been met, and before your total drug expenses reach $4,020.
+A stage that you enter after your deductible has been met, and before your total drug expenses reach the CMS defined amount.
 This includes amounts that you have paid, and amounts that your plan has paid on your behalf.